CreatekIO/flight_plan_cli/README.md

 `.flight_plan_cli/` in the root of your project.

 ### 1. user.yml
-The file has your personal settings such as the location of your SSH and FlightPlan keys (this file should be git-ignored)
+The file has your personal FlightPlan API key and should be git-ignored.
 ```yml
 ---
 flight_plan_api_key=fgeryeeritudfg435345